Placement of Microservices-based IoT Applications in Fog Computing: A Taxonomy and Future Directions

 \subsection{Research Gaps}

-Based on the analysis of existing works presented in Table \ref{table:tax3Works}, we identified the following gaps: \begin{enumerate} \item Current works demonstrate less emphasis on load balancing policies and their effect on formulation of the placement problem. \item There's scope for improvement in elasticity (both horizontal and vertical scaling), fault tolerance, microservice security through proper monitoring of the deployed application at the application and platform level. \item Effect of orchestration components ( i.e., service registry, API gateways, load balancers) on the application performance needs to analysed and demonstrated in terms of handling their possible failures, delay overheads, etc. \end{enumerate}
+Based on the analysis of existing works presented in Table \ref{table:tax3Works}, we identified the following gaps: \begin{enumerate} \item Current works demonstrate less emphasis on load-balancing policies and their effect on the formulation of the placement problem. \item There's scope for improvement in elasticity (both horizontal and vertical scaling), fault tolerance, and microservice security through proper monitoring of the deployed application at the application and platform level. \item Effect of orchestration components ( i.e., service registry, API gateways, load balancers) on the application performance needs to be analysed and demonstrated in terms of handling their possible failures, delay overheads, etc. \end{enumerate}